 A few tips for care: Hand wash delicates, invest in a steamer and wooden hangers, and know what garments you need to take to a dry cleaner.
 Read tips from a costume designer on how to care for your clothes, and read more here on how to clean vintage clothing properly.

-5. Rely on Your Community
+5. Rely on community

-We also love swapping apparel with friends—and prefer this method as it’s much more sustainable and has a low carbon footprint.
+A common concern with keeping a minimalist wardrobe is not having clothing for those special occasions or unique seasons in life.
+Whether it be maternity clothes, wedding attire, or garments for your upcoming vacation, sometimes we need an outfit that is not everyday wear.
+Online rental sites are ideal for unique and infrequent occasions.
+We also love swapping apparel with friends and prefer this method as it’s much more sustainable and has a low carbon footprint.
 It’s also more fun!
 If you’re curious about how to find like-minded individuals in your area who are also building minimalist wardrobes, check out our guide on hosting a community clothing swap.

 “We also love swapping apparel with friends—and prefer this method as it’s much more sustainable and has a low carbon footprint.”